 Finally, on the regulatory front, the European Union continued to push for a free-trade deal with India.
 But, most focus was on Scotland, where the Government recieved Royal Assent for a bill to introduce a minimum unit alcohol price.
 However, the industry, led by the Scotch Whisky Association, is fighting the measure in the courts at home and in Europe.
 Watch this space in 2013.

-Companies: Diageo, Ricard, Pernod, CEDC, Brown-Forman, Suntory, Campari, United Spirits, Bacardi, Johnnie Walker, UB Group, Whyte & Mackay, Gruppo Campari, Cooley, Stolichnaya, Havana Club, Remy, Cointreau, Jack Daniel’s, William Grant, Scotch Whisky Association
+Companies: Diageo, Ricard, Pernod Ricard, Central European Distribution Corporation, Brown-Forman, Suntory, Campari, United Spirits Limited, Bacardi Ltd, Johnnie Walker, The UB Group, Whyte and Mackay, Gruppo Campari, Cooley Distillery, Stolichnaya, Havana Club, Remy Cointreau, Cointreau, Jack Daniel’s Tennessee Whiskey, William Grant & Sons, Scotch Whisky Association